bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Calico

-Standard tooling that linux/network administrators are used to just work out of the box.
+Debugging packet traversal with tools like `traceroute` should indicate the node the packet passed through before getting to the destination pod.
+Introspecting routes installed can be done using the iproute2 utility e.g: `ip ro sh proto bird table all`.
 Calico continuously attempts to keep the state of iptables synchronized with it's assumed internal state (a similar behavior to kube-proxy) which could be frustrating when you are attempting to debug and it installs it's rules first so you can't easily log Information about the iptables chains a packet traverses in order to debug iptables related problems.